guicostaarantes/kickstart-nodejs-server/README.md

 # NodeJS Rest API Scaffolding

-This repo contain folder structure and example files for a user to quick-start a server using NodeJS, Express and MongoDB.
+This repo contains a folder structure and example files for a user to kick-start a server using NodeJS, Express and MongoDB.

 # Disclaimer